jtpereyda/libdasm/README.txt

   cmpsd fs:[esi], es:[edi]

-And btw, if you are wondering what are those weird "(bt)" and "(bnt)" prefixes in front of conditional jumps, they are branch hint prefixes ("branch taken" and "branch not taken").
+And BTW, if you are wondering what are those weird "(bt)" and "(bnt)" prefixes in front of conditional jumps, they are branch hint prefixes ("branch taken" and "branch not taken").